Physiology of Hearing

 The whole system is tapered and coiled into 2.5 turns so that the cochlea looks like a snail shell.
 A cross section through one of the turns of the cochlea is shown below.

 The next diagram below shows the cochlea unravelled.
-The three scalae can be seen and it is evident that the scala vestibule is continuous with the scala tympani.
+The three scalae can be seen and it is evident that the scala vestibuli is continuous with the scala tympani.
 One becomes the other at a point called the helicotrema at the apex of the spiral system.

 Sound enters the inner ear through the oval window via the stapes where it sets the perilymph vibrating.
 These vibrations are transmitted to the basilar membrane which vibrates in turn.
 Due to its physical properties, high-frequency sound makes the basilar membrane move most near the stapes (at the base of the cochlea) and low frequencies make it vibrate near its apex.

-Just as in the vestibular system, the important basic unit of the organ of Corti is the hair cell.
+Just as in the vestibular system, the important basic unit of the Organ of Corti is the hair cell.
 These are lined up along the basilar membrane in rows, there being three rows of outer hair cells and one row of inner hair cells.
 Outer and inner refer to the centre of the cochlea.
 Each of the hair cells is topped by a tuft of stereocilia and these are embedded into an acellular, collagenous tectorial membrane.

-The hair cells in the organ of Corti have their support attached to the basilar membrane.
+The hair cells in the Organ of Corti have their support attached to the basilar membrane.
 The cilia at the apex of these cells are embedded into the tectorial membrane.
 When the basilar membrane moves up and down a shearing force is applied to the stereocilia because of the relative movement of their two attachments and this causes mechanically-gated membrane ion channels to open and allow potassium ions to move down their electrical gradient into the hair cell.
 In turn, calcium channels open and calcium enters the cell and this triggers exocytosis of neurotransmitter into the cleft between the cell and its neurone.
 The nerve fires.

 The cochlear nerve fibre runs from the hair cell to the dorsal cochlear nucleus.
-From there both ipsilateral and contralateral relays convey impulses via the medial lemniscus, inferior colliculus and the medial geniculate body of the thalamus, to the auditory cortex.
+From there, both ipsilateral and contralateral relays convey impulses via the medial lemniscus, inferior colliculus and the medial geniculate body of the thalamus, to the auditory cortex.